What Kinds of Counseling Certifications & Licenses Are There?

-Applicants will need a master’s degree in counseling from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+For most, but not all, counseling careers applicants will need a master’s degree in counseling from a program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Each state also requires applicants to have completed between 1,000 and 3,000 hours of supervised work experience.

 Once deemed eligible, applicants must pass a comprehensive examination on counseling practice.
 The examination will vary, again, by state and specialty.
 The most common examinations for state licensure are: